ARCHIVE

 NAME:

-ais archive put - archive a file, a directory, or multiple files and/or directories as
+ais archive put - Archive a file, a directory, or multiple files and/or directories as

 (.tar, .tgz or .tar.gz, .zip, .tar.lz4)-formatted object - aka "shard".